shrutjain18/Mous3/README.md

 # Mous3
-3D mouse with 6 DoF
+3D mouse with 6 Degree of Freedom